Everything you need to know about this weekend’s UFC Fight Night

 The Fight Night will take place on Saturday 15 January at the UFC Apex institute in Las Vegas.

-The prelims are scheduled to begin at 9pm GMT, with the main card following at 12am GMT on Sunday morning.
+The prelims are scheduled to begin at 9pm GMT (1pm PT, 3pm CT, 4pm ET), with the main card following at 12am GMT (4pm PT, 6pm CT, 7pm ET) on Sunday morning.

 How can I watch it?